Training and Support

 When will Workday go live?

-Wave 2 (Student Information) will take place in 2021/2022 and will be divided into Wave 2A, Wave 2B and Wave 2C.
-For more details on what is included in each wave of the project, please see project scope
+Wave 2 (Student Information) will be divided into Wave 2A, Wave 2B and Wave 2C.
+For more details on what is included in the project, please see project scope

 Who is working on the project?
 Who is involved?

 The core Workday@Langara project team consists of 42 full- and part-time Langara team members who are working closely with 31 team members from our implementation partner Deloitte.
 The core team is responsible for the launch of Workday at Langara and includes representatives from our finance, HCM, student and technical workstreams.
 In addition to the core team, over 100 staff and faculty from departments across the College have served as subject matter experts in workshops on current processes and how Workday will work for us.
 Throughout the project, we will be engaging with our wider community to answer their questions and hear their perspectives.